tsbinns/tsbinns.github.io/CV.md

       &mdash; Biomedical Vacation Scholarship, Wellcome Trust.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
-      Associated with my work as a <a href="#CAP_Lab">Research Assistant in the Consciousness, Attention, and Perception Laboratory</a> of the University of Aberdeen, UK.
+      I was successful in receiving this highly competitive scholarship from the pretigious Wellcome Trust to complete my research in the <a href="#CAP_Lab">Consciousness, Attention, and Perception Laboratory</a> of the University of Aberdeen, UK.
     </p>
 </div>